 Step 1: Find the Job Right for You

 Whether you’re a veteran, a student or recent grad, retiree or experienced professional, the Department offers many different opportunities in a variety of fields.
-Most jobs in the Department require U.S. citizenship and successful completion of a full background investigation and drug screening.
 To learn more about the hiring process, see Understanding the Federal Hiring Process.

 Step 2: Read the Job Opportunity Announcement